Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Restrictions

-Drones may only take off or land on private property with written permission from the landowner.
-No operation over city-owned or operated property without prior authorization.
-No drone shall photograph or record video of any person without their prior written permission.
+Drones may only take off or land on private property owned by the operator or with written permission from the landowner (permission must include landowner name, signature, address, and permitted dates/hours).
+No drone shall photograph or record video of any person without prior written permission.

 View source